Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 Asthma, bronchitis (COPD), cancer, emphysema, fibrosing alveolitis (fribrosis), sarcoidosis, tuberculosis.

-Note: Deep controlled (un-forced) breathing can help bring relief to anxiety and many emotional problems.
+Note: Deep controlled (un-forced) breathing can help bring relief to anxiety and many emotional problems when awareness of self and feeling are able to breathe to relax and find change..

 Large Intestine (TCM)